Extreme heat

 When planning outdoor activities:

-Heatwave HELP (Heath Emergency Local People)
+Heatwave HELP (Heat Emergency Local People)